zdebruine/zachdebruine.com/content/post/2023-10-20-online-orthogonal-nmf-for-scalable-and-interpretable-dimension-reduction/index.md

 *Convergence properties.* In practice, NMF by alternating least squares (ALS-NMF) converges in fewer epoch than adam-optimized ooNMF, but ooNMF has the potential to be far faster per epoch.

-*Dense inputs.* ooNMF for dense `\(A\)` will also benefit significantly from GPU acceleration, whereas the NNLS solvers required for oNMF or ALS-NMF reduce the performance of GPU-accelerated NMF.
+*Dense inputs.* ooNMF for dense $A$ will also benefit significantly from GPU acceleration, whereas the NNLS solvers required for oNMF or ALS-NMF reduce the performance of GPU-accelerated NMF.

-*Sparse inputs.* ooNMF for sparse `\(A\)` will perform well on GPU or CPU, but the gains from GPU acceleration will be significantly reduced or negligible at small scale.
+*Sparse inputs.* ooNMF for sparse `$A$ will perform well on GPU or CPU, but the gains from GPU acceleration will be significantly reduced or negligible at small scale.

 *Parallelization.* Forward- and back-propagation in ooNMF is embarrassingly parallel within batches or mini-batches, and can be readily parallelized with OpenMP with the exception of a critical reduction prior to weights updates.